unitaryfund/mitiq/docs/source/guide/pt.md

 # Pauli Twirling

-Pauli Twirling (PT) is an error mitigation technique in which, in the Mitiq implementation, particularly noisy operations (e.g. CZ and CNOT) are mitigated by independent, random, single-qubit gates inserted into the circuit such that the effective logical circuit remains unchanged but the noise is tailored into stochastic Pauli errors, as opposed to the Markovian processes that are otherwise dominant.
+Pauli Twirling (PT) is an noise tailoring technique in which, in the Mitiq implementation, particularly noisy operations (e.g. CZ and CNOT) are transformed by independent, random, single-qubit gates inserted into the circuit such that the effective logical circuit remains unchanged but the noise is tailored towards stochastic Pauli errors.
 For more discussion of the theory of PT, see the section [What is the theory behind PT?](pt-5-theory.md).